prgprg-org/reading-group/README.md

 ## Paper Archives and Ideas

 * In previous years, the group was organised using a [huge Google Doc](https://docs.google.com/document/d/1sz3G_62GRTERmxXcnczZqGLB1vT_W5dAUewKAMwpKT0/edit?usp=sharing) (remarkably, nobody accidentally deleted it).
 Check it out for papers we've read in the past.
-* Please share your paper ideas (and volunteer to present a paper) [using the Issue #1 in this repository](https://github.com/prgprg-org/reading-group/issues/1).
+* Please share your paper ideas (and volunteer to present a paper) [using Github Issues in this repository](https://github.com/prgprg-org/reading-group/issues).